vuxcode/pr1-project-crowcoders/time-report.md

 - (1,5hrs.
 Webdev).
 Edited/created and added visual assets such as banner, background image and favicon.
 Played around a bit with divs and spacing to make the design feel a bit more polished.

 **Tuesday, 2025-05-13**
 - (1 hr.
 Both).
-Doing a bit of an overview regarding where the project is, since next week is presentation week.
-Made a small checklist of the vital things that are left to do:
+Doing a bit of an overview regarding where the project is, since next week is presentation week. <br> Made a small checklist of the vital things that are left to do:

-  » (Hopefully) Figure out the game interactivity during the remaining workshops.
+  » (Hopefully) Figure out the game interactivity during the remaining workshops.<br><br>

-  For the website:
+  For the website:<br>

-  » Refining the text on the website
+  » Refining the text on the website<br>
+  » Logo <br>

-  » Connect the form backend code on the contact-page.
+  » Connect the form backend code on the contact-page.<br><br>

-  For both:
+  For both: <br>

-  » It's file merging (adding the game & website code into index.html), code validaiton and writing down a project summary and user instructions.
+  » It's file merging (adding the game & website code into index.html) <br>
+  » Code validaiton <br>
+  » and writing down a project summary and user instructions.

+  - (1,5-2 hrs.
+Webdev).
+Tinkered further with the website design.
+Playing around with padding & margin, (almost went insane because at one point I missed to define unit of measurement for the margin & it took me a while to notice that was why my page was attempting to enter orbit). <br> Added some effects (box-shadow) to the menu buttons (hover/activated) and played around with rounded corners (border-radius).
+Re-structured a bit of the HTML for easier control, (added a div for the content text rather than having a p element).
+Drafted some quick text for the main & contact page to replace eventually replace the lorem ipsum.
+Replaced dummy titles with actual titles.
+Specified a width for the banner-div to prevent the gradient from scaling with the window.
+Have some visual assets left to create; nav baground image, and a logo.